 for anxiety and trauma

 Anxiety and trauma can keep you tangled up in excessive worry, overwhelming emotions, numbness, painful relationships, and a host of other challenges.
 I help clients find relief from these difficulties and begin to conceive of a life that is more easeful, intentional, and joyful.
-My approach emphasizes your innate healing potential and strengths, and my priority is to create a warm and non-judgmental space where you can explore your struggles.
+My approach emphasizes your innate healing potential and strengths, and my priority is to create a warm and non-judgmental space where we can explore your struggles.
 Together, we can uncover how you arrived where you are and discover your path to clarity, self-possession, and wholeness.

 Contact me for a free 20-minute phone consultation.